 There are pros and cons when it comes to answering the question, “Should I use my estate agent’s solicitor?”.

-However, there are some benefits for using an estate agent recommended solicitor, particularly since they will have an existing relationship which should make it easier for your agent to chase them for any updates or progress reports.
+However, there are some benefits to using an estate agent recommended solicitor, particularly since they will have an existing relationship which should make it easier for your agent to chase them for any updates or progress reports.

 Can estate agents make you use their solicitors?

-- There may be a referral agreement in place so the conveyancing solicitor is paying your estate agent a referral fee when they are referred to carry out the conveyancing work for the agent’s clients;
+- There may be a referral agreement in place, so the conveyancing solicitor is paying your estate agent a referral fee when they are referred to carry out the conveyancing work for the agent’s clients;

 - Larger estate agents may have an agreement in place to use a legal firm that may be part of their group.
 This means you may find that the estate agent also has a financial incentive to push their conveyancing firm to be used as your solicitors;